Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Misc.
 WW II:

-She transported 34 German prisoners of war to the U.K. on May 1-1940 (Norway had not capitulated yet at that time, and was still at war with Germany - 13 Norwegians were on board).
-According to a thread on my Ship Forum they came from the captured German trawler Thüringen.
-The prisoners were handed over to the authorities in Shetland on the 3rd, whereupon Borgund returned to Norway to help with the transport of goods in the north of Norway.
+She transported 34 German prisoners of war to the U.K. on May 1-1940 (Norway had not yet capitulated at that time, and was still at war with Germany - 13 Norwegians were on board).
+According to a thread on my Ship Forum the prisoners came from the German trawler Thüringen, which had been captured by the Norwegian torpedo boats Sleipner and Trygg and the patrol boat Commonwealth on Apr.
+12 near Stettevik (Ålesund area).
+They were handed over to the authorities in Shetland on May 3, whereupon Borgund returned to Norway to help with the transport of goods in the north of Norway (the archive document gives departure Lerwick as May 7, but arrival Norway is not mentioned).

 Related external links: